I will explain why accountability is very important in BNI.

 Accountability is a multi-billion-dollar industry and growing.
 Individually we have a love/hate relationship with accountability.
 We love it for others—after all they need to be held accountable—but we do not love it for ourselves.
 At all levels of our BNI organization we must be willing to be held accountable, from franchise owners down to the newest BNI member.

-Athletes have coaches and trainers, those who create the greatest successes in life do so because they often have either a driven sense of self accountability, or they belong to accountability groups, have accountability partners or pay for accountability coaches.
+High level athletes have coaches and trainers, those who create the greatest successes in life do so because they often have either a driven sense of self accountability.
+Sometimes they belong to accountability groups, have accountability partners or pay for accountability coaches.

-BNI is an organization of accountability and it is the very reason that it is so successful.
+BNI is an organization of accountability and it is the very reason that it is so successful worldwide.
 How many organizations have you belonged to where nothing ever gets done?
 People do not show up consistently, a mere 20 percent of the people do nearly all of the work while others contribute minimally or not at all.
-Yet everyone seems to want the same benefits from the organization.
+Yet everyone seems to want the same benefits from the organization

-BNI has a system of accountability to ensure that franchise owners and members get results and every member participates in creating success for other members.
+BNI has a system of accountability to ensure that franchise owners and members get great results and every BNI member in a chapter participates in creating success for other members.
 It is the first thing that people tell us they love about the organization.
 It is also the first thing that many members want to change because they did not think that they would be the one having an attendance policy letter sent to them.